HomePurpl LifeIs it considered a disability?Is anxiety considered a disability in the UK?

 Is anxiety a disability under UK law?

-- It has lasted, or is likely to last, at least 12 months
+• Lasts or is expected to last at least 12 months

 What counts as anxiety?